 - Choose foods that are easy on your stomach.
 Mild foods including potatoes, eggs, chicken, crackers, and noodles are all good choices.
 If diarrhea is severe, try the BRAT diet, which includes Bananas, Rice, Applesauce, and Toast.
 Once your symptoms subside, you can gradually start adding more variety back into your diet.

 - Drink plenty of clear liquids.
 It’s important to stay hydrated.
-The National Cancer Institute recommends 8 to 12 cups of liquid per day for people with diarrhea.
+The National Cancer Institute recommends that people with diarrhea drink 8 to 12 cups of liquid per day.
 Good choices include water, clear juices, decaffeinated tea, broth, and electrolyte solutions such as Pedialyte or sports drinks.